kuasha420/Paladins-BetterVGS/README.md

 1. Download or clone src folder (containing ahk, ini and ico).
 2. Run Paladins-BetterVGS.ahk with latest version of AutoHotKey.

-Remember to close the Program/Script from the system tray when you're done playing.
+Set VGS Layout to Text Mode in the gameplay Options for best result.
+Also. remember to close the Program/Script from the system tray when you're done playing.

 ## Feedback and Contribution.